Narrative Change Through Sports

 A National Association of Black Journalists (NABJ) panel pairs the power of athlete storytelling with subject matter expertise to talk about homeownership inequities as we are approaching the 20th Anniversary of Hurricane Katrina and this year’s Superbowl in New Orleans.

-- Who are their trusted messengers, particularly in sports?
+- What is the best way to reach fans?
+Who are their trusted messengers, particularly in sports?

-- What action will fans take as a result of sports messengers talking about a social issue?
+- What action will fans take as a result of sports messengers talking about an issue?

 Storytelling